rombie18/ml4see/README.md

 4. Next with `data_structuring_1.py` convert the raw unprocessed data to a consolidated .h5 file and add meta data
 5. Then using `data_structuring_2.py` calculate some baseline statistics for every transient in the runs and add them to the .h5 file
 6. Next use `feature_extraction.py` to calculate features for each transient and write them to a .csv file for further analysis
+7. Finally, use `model_isolationforest.py` to apply the outlier rejection process and to generate plots